Boise State vs. Nevada NCAA Football Odds, Plays and Insights | October 2, 2021

 - Boise State's games this year have gone over the total in one out of four opportunities (25%).

-- Boise State is 3-0 against the spread and 2-1 overall this season when the team scores more than 21.7 points.
+- Boise State is 3-0 against the spread and 2-1 overall in games when it puts up more than 21.7 points.

 - The Broncos collect 33.5 more yards per game (370.5) than the Wolf Pack give up per matchup (337.0).

-- In games that Boise State totals over 337.0 yards, the team is 2-0 against the spread and 2-0 overall.
+- Boise State is 2-0 against the spread and 2-0 overall when the team piles up more than 337.0 yards.

-- The Broncos have turned the ball over two more times (5 total) than the Wolf Pack have forced a turnover (3) this season.

 - Find the latest spread and moneyline odds for Boise State at SISportsbook.